-The best way to prep your tub so it will always be ready is by spending some time finding your most comfortable settings.
-Believe it or not, the best way to approach your preferred hot tub temperature—for the life of your spa, for your convenience, and even for your wallet—is to set it at that temperature and keep it there.
+Once you’ve determined your preferred hot tub temperature, the best approach —for the life of your spa, for your convenience, and for energy efficiency—is to set it at that temperature and keep it there.

 Don’t Exceed 104 Degrees for Adults